Mego/Seriously/docs/numeric.rst

 1.5.
 Extended Math Functions
 ----------------------------

      :8:f    Fibbonaci index.
 Since 8 is the 6th fibbonaci number, 6 is returned.
 If a non-fibbonaci number is input, returns -1

 1.5.
 Trig Functions
 -------------------

-    â       Performs asin on the stack.
+     Ã¢       Performs asin on the stack.
-    ä       Performs acos on the stack.
+     Ã¤       Performs acos on the stack.
-    à       Performs atan on the stack.
+     Ã        Performs atan on the stack.
-    å       Performs atan2 on the last two stack elements.
+     Ã¥       Performs atan2 on the last two stack elements.